-Incomplete applications, e.g. incomplete or missing sections.
+Incomplete or late applications,.

 PROJECT EVALUATION & FUNDS ALLOCATION

 Applicants should understand that this is a competitive application process for limited funding.
 There may be applications for projects that satisfy many of the evaluation criteria but are not funded.
 Successful applications may be funded for less than the amount requested.